9walks2.download

 Maps Aren’t maps meant to confuse?

-Ultimately, time spent in becoming familiar with Ordnance Survey maps is time well spent, but the learning process can have it’s frustrations, especially when there is no one on hand to consult.
+Ultimately, time spent in becoming familiar with Ordnance Survey maps is time well spent, but the learning process can have its frustrations, especially when there is no one on hand to consult.
 The maps used here attempt to reduce at least some of those frustrations by including extra detail where it may help and leaving out detail where it may only confuse.
 Hopefully, after nine days out with these maps, you’ll be happy to take off with an OS map and to devise your own routes.
 There are a few major differences from regular maps: The Sections

 If you enlarge the sample map here, you will see that it is divided up into four sections